01mz/restaurant-inspection-app/README.md

 # Restaurant Inspection App

- Android app to browse restaurant health inspection in the Surrey region.
+ Android app to browse restaurant health inspections in the Surrey region.
- The app fetches inspection data from City of Surrey's Open Data API and displays it in a scrollable list view or a map view using Google Maps API.
+ The app fetches inspection data from City of Surrey's Open Data API and displays it in a scrollable list and a map view using Google Maps API.

  ## Installation